 You would think that those who knew the man would be happy for him, wouldn't you?
 You would think that they would rejoice with him, and share his excitement at being able to see for the first time all that they were used to seeing.
 But no, they're upset that he's healed.
 "It can't be him", some protest.
 "How can this be?", they question him over and over, refusing to believe in the miracle.
 "Who did this?", they demand, and press him to discover who this Jesus is who did it.
 "He didn't!"
 "Did too!"
-It's like a schoolyard scrap, or a Presbytery meeting, and not a very happy picture ... no joy, no praise, no giving thanks to God, no encouragement, no celebration; nothing but contentious questions, arguments and quarreling as Scene 2 draws to a close.

-Next the people, unhappy at his being healed, haul him off to those pillars of righteousness and un-forgiveness, the Pharisees.
-The situation now becomes serious, because the healing miracle by Jesus was illegal, taking place on the Sabbath and thus violated the rigid rules concerning work on that day.
-Some of them declared the one who did it could not possibly be from God, because he was obviously a sinner who broke the Sabbath rules.
+It's like a schoolyard scrap, or a Presbytery meeting, and not a very happy picture ... no joy, no praise, no giving thanks to God, no encouragement, no celebration; nothing but contentious questions, arguments and quarreling.
+And so the people, mad at grace displayed and unhappy at his being healed, haul the poor fellow off to those pillars of righteousness and un-forgiveness, the Pharisees.
+The tension now escalates, because the healing miracle by Jesus was apparently illegal, taking place on the Sabbath and thus violating the rigid rules concerning work on that day.
+Some of the Pharisees declared the one who did it could not possibly be from God, because he was obviously a sinner who broke the Sabbath rules.
 But others began to recognize the trap into which their rigid rules were pushing them - if he was a sinner, he could not have done this; but he did it, so how could he be a sinner?
 The obvious conclusion is too difficult for them to accept.
-Scene 3 ends with them going back to the healed man and seeking his opinion, but they get another answer they're not happy with: "he is a prophet", the healed man declares with truthful simplicity.
+Scene 2 ends with them going back to the healed man and seeking his opinion, but they get another answer they're not happy with: "he is a prophet", the healed man declares with truthful simplicity.

+The third scene seems to mostly take place in an interrogation room.
 With mounting frustration, the Pharisees probe a different angle.
 "Perhaps it was an illusion, and he wasn't blind at all."
 "Perhaps this only looks like the man, let's get his parents in here for questioning!"
 But the parents want nothing to do with any of this.
 Apart from confirming that yes, this is their son, and yes, he was born blind, they toss it right back.
 "Don't' ask us, ask him, he's of age" they tell the Pharisees.
-Scene 4 fades out with the healed man feeling very much alone.
+In a brief interlude we see the now-healed man feeling very much beat up and alone.
 His neighbours have argued with him, and hustled him to the religious 'cop shop'.
 His parents have dropped him like a hot poker.
 Even the one who started all this by healing him is nowhere around.
 Things are not looking good.
 How could it get worse?